Key points

 Traumatic tap

-Some guidelines suggest that in traumatic taps you can allow 1 white blood cell for every 500 to 700 red blood cells and 0.01g/L protein for every 1000 red cells.
-However, rules based on a ‘predicted’ white cell count in the CSF are not reliable.
+There are studies which can correlate white cell count to red cell count and protein ratios to red cells.
+However, rules based on a ‘predicted’ white cell count in the CSF are not reliable20.

 In order not to miss any meningitis cases, decision making regarding treatment should be conservative.
-The safest interpretation of a traumatic tap is to count the total number of white cells and disregard the red cell count.
 If there are more white cells than the normal range for age, then the safest option is to treat.

 Management

-Refer to flowchart for a summary of the recommended emergency management and medications for children with suspected meningitis.
+Refer to flowchart [PDF 705.5 KB] for a summary of the recommended emergency management and medications for children with suspected meningitis.

 • in shock and not responding to initial treatment